-Praise, formed in 1991 in London, England, were a new-age music group, comprising Geoff MacCormack, Simon Goldenberg and Miriam Stockley.
-The group was considered to be foundational in the genre of Ethnic Electronica.
+Praise were an English new-age music group formed in London in 1991, comprising Geoff MacCormack, Simon Goldenberg and Miriam Stockley.
+The group was considered to be foundational in the genre of ethnic electronica.

-Praise disbanded some time after Praise was released; Stockley went on to performing lead vocals in Karl Jenkins's Adiemus albums.
+Praise disbanded some time after Praise was released; Stockley went on to perform lead vocals on Karl Jenkins's Adiemus albums.

 Text from this biography licensed under creative commons license